-Consumer Attorneys of California (CAOC) is the first line of defense in Sacramento and at the ballot box to protect consumer legal rights.
-Our team of experienced advocates review the thousands of bills introduced into the California Legislature for impact on consumers.
-CAOC’s goal is to ensure that each and every consumer and business has the full ability to seek and receive reasonable redress through the jury system.
+Consumer Attorneys of California is the first line of defense in the state Capitol and at the ballot box to protect consumer legal rights.
 Each year bills are introduced by big tobacco, insurance, HMO and other corporations to restrict or eliminate your legal rights.
 CAOC is there to fight such "tort reform" measures to ensure that every Californian has access to the courts.
-CAOC has been successful in defeating such anti-consumer measures in the capitol and at the ballot box while working through the state budgetary process to ensure adequate funding of California's civil justice system.
+We also sponsor legislation to protect consumer legal rights and work through the state budgetary process to ensure adequate funding of California's civil justice system.

 AB 2159 (Gonzalez) – Ensures fair compensation for undocumented persons injured through no fault of their own.
 The 1986 decision in Rodriguez v.
 Kline limits them to the level of compensation they would receive in their native country for future lost wages and even medical costs.
 This bill prohibits the introduction of a plaintiff’s immigration status in personal injury or wrongful death lawsuits.
 Fact sheet (PDF) STATUS: Signed into law by Gov. Brown (effective Jan.
 1, 2017)

 SB 482 (Lara) – To address the nation's epidemic of overdoses caused by prescription drug abuse, requires doctors to check the existing statewide pharmaceutical database to curb doctor-shopping and other abuse.
 Fact sheet (PDF) Robert Woods Johnson Foundation: Require prescription database use (PDF)